-The Building Regulations stipulate certain requirements when it comes to airtightness and heat loss that need to be achieved in order for your home to be compliant.
-The U value of a material is the rate at which heat (in watts) is lost through each square meter of the surface.
+The U-value of a material is the rate at which heat (in watts) is lost through each square meter of the surface.
 A lower figure means better thermal performance.

 - An uninsulated cavity wall will have a U value of around 1.5W/m2 and there will also be a relatively high level of cold bridging due to the cavity ties

 - A solid 225mm brick wall will be around 1.9W/m2